RubixML/ML/docs/preprocessing.md

 | [Word Count Vectorizer](transformers/word-count-vectorizer.md) | ● | |

 ## Image Transformers
+Since image have their own high-level data type, they can be preprocessed in a dataset by applying any number of image transformers.

 | Transformer | Stateful | Elastic |
 |---|---|---|
 | [Image Resizer](transformers/image-resizer.md) | | |